 These are delicious and have an excellent flavor.
-They absorb the liquid they’re cooking in, so it’s best to cook them in something with flavor, like chicken broth, etc. These have the consistency of dumplings, and make every recipe something special!
+They absorb the liquid they are cooked in, so always cook them in something with flavor, such as chicken broth.

-- 1 egg
+- 1 whole egg

 - 2 tablespoons milk

-- ½ teaspoon salt
+- 1/2 teaspoon salt

 - 1 cup all purpose flour